Councils are required to ensure district plans meets the requirements of a range of local, regional and national plans, policies and strategies.

 Additional guidance from the Ministry of Environment is also available from their website.

 Regional Policy Statement and Plans

-The RPS for Northland also establishes the integrated resource management framework from which the Kaipara District Council’s Operative District Plan must give effect to and not be inconsistent with.
+The RPS for Northland establishes the integrated resource management framework which the Kaipara District Council’s Operative District Plan must give effect to and not be inconsistent with.
 This approach allows for consistency of resource management when dealing with issues that may cross our neighbouring councils such as landscapes, which may not follow local government boundaries.